PlanetLive/LinearA/axe/README.md

 [If you play the beat one direction, I'll play it back from the other direction to confirm I've heard it correctly.]

 These echoes are like a play on words, so heave and ho!
-[The disc is recited backwards and forwards, using drum beats and mirror flashes that represent both syllables words.]
+[The disc is recited backwards and forwards, using drum beats and mirror flashes - back and forth.]

 “Go, quickly!”
 What was that?
 “Hey, Mister.”
-[These are quick ways to send phrases: speed up the beat, please repeat, and Hi I'm here.]
+[These are quick ways to send phrases: speed up the beat, please repeat, and Hi I'm here ready to receive.]

 I see!
 The lake speaks.
 “Oh, is that so?”
-[More shorthand.
-The lake speaks means I'm transmitting to you from a boat.]
+[I see means I've received your signal.
+The lake speaks means I'm transmitting to you from a boat.
+Oh is that so could be a request to repeat the transmission to clarify.]
 <br>

 <a href="/LinearA/img/minoan-ships.webp"><img src="/LinearA/img/minoan-ships.webp" style="width:100%;max-width:3000px"></a>